ColmTalbot/sample-server/README.md

 # sample-server

+**This case is very much under development and may change rapidly.**

 A basic `FastAPI` API for serving posterior samples for gravitational-wave observations.
 The setup assumes that there is a directly containing HDF5 files downloaded from zenodo [here](https://zenodo.org/records/5546663) and [here](https://zenodo.org/records/6513631) and released under CC Attribution by the LIGO Scientific Collaboration and Virgo Collaboration and KAGRA Collaboration.